Reader Holidays - Scottish Highland Railways from Hillingdon Times

 Visit the heart of the Highlands to enjoy three spectacular train journeys.
 Ride the famous West Highland Line from Fort William to Mallaig, take a trip on the charming Strathspey Steam Railway and enjoy a breathtaking run from Inverness to the Kyle of Lochalsh.

-- Return flights from your local airport to Edinburgh
+- Return flights from your chosen airport to Edinburgh

 Single rooms are available for a supplement

 Fly to Edinburgh and transfer to your hotel.
 After check-in, the rest of the afternoon is free for you to explore the secluded glens and riverside walks of the surroundings before dinner at the hotel.

 Today we'll follow the stunningly scenic route from Inverness to the Kyle of Lochalsh.
 The line travels along the south side of Beauly Firth, with views across to the 'Black Isle', before turning north to the market town of Dingwall.
 From there it heads west, climbing through the remote northern Highlands, past towering Liathach and its Torridon mountain neighbours.
 The final stage is the most spectacular - as the line descends to the magnificent scenery of Loch Carron.

 Our second excursion is a nostalgic trip on the Strathspey Steam Railway.
 The nine-and-a-half-mile journey through unspoilt Highland scenery ends in Aviemore, where you're free to explore.
 You may also like to join our optional excursion on the Cairngorm Mountain Railway, the UK's longest funicular, which is renowned for its magnificent views.